 There must be something your kids want.

-Some treat or experience or object that they have been whining for? (yeah right – what don’t they want right?)
+Some treat or experience or object that they have whined for? (yeah right – what don’t they want right?)

 Kind of like how you whine to them about cleaning their rooms and keeping up with their summer reading?